 4. Skip the treats

 While a brownie might sound delicious, sugary, high-fat, or high-salt foods can actually cause inflammation and pain in muscles and joints.
 This will make getting through your day much more challenging if you rely on such foods for quick energy snacks such as lunch or dinner.
-Grab a banana or unsalted nuts to fight sugar cravings, or go for a vegetable like spinach or some salted nuts for something more savoury.
+Grab a banana or unsalted nuts to fight sugar cravings, or go for a vegetable like spinach or some salted nuts for something more savory.

 5. Reach for decaf instead of caffeine